jujudellago/stimulus-autocomplete/README.md

 If the controller has a `hidden` target, that field will be updated with the value of the selected option.
 Otherwise, the search text field will be updated.

+If the result is an `<a>` tag, it will be "clicked" when the item is selected.
+Similarly, if the result is a `<form>` tag, it will be submitted when the item is selected.

 ## Using with an external API or a JSON API

 If you do not control the API response to format the data into the required format,